tskit-dev/tskit/docs/export.md

 ### Modifying coordinates

-Tree sequence site positions can be floating point values, whereas VCF requires discrete, 1-based integers.
+Tree sequence site positions can be floating point values, whereas VCF requires positive integers.
 The ``position_transform`` argument controls how tskit maps coordinates into VCF.
-Translating non-integral positions necessarily loses precision; by default we round to the nearest integer, so multiple sites may share the same output position.
-Because VCF parsers differ, we do **not** automatically shift from tskit's 0-based convention to VCF's 1-based convention.
+Translating non-integer positions necessarily loses precision; by default we round to the nearest integer, so multiple sites may share the same output position.
+Furthermore, tskit's coordinate system starts at zero, whereas the VCF standard requires positions to be positive, and so a site at position 0 is not valid in the VCF standard.
+Because VCF parsers differ, we do **not** do anything to account for this.

+The simplest resolution of this discrepancy in convention between tskit and VCF positions is deal with any site at position 0 as a special case (for instance, by discarding or ignoring it).
+A different interpretation of this difference between tskit's position and VCF's POS field is that they are different coordinate systems: tskit coordinates are "distance to the right of the left end of the chromosome", while VCF coordinates are "which number site, counting from the left end of the chromosome and starting at one".
+Under this interpretation, the solution is to supply an explicit ``position_transform`` that adds 1 to the coordinate when outputting to VCF (or, using the ``"legacy"`` option described below).
+However, this can easily lead to off-by-one errors converting between the coordinate systems, so should only be used if you really are using 0-based coordinates for your tree sequence.

 :::{warning}
-Most VCF tools expect POS and contig coordinates to be 1-based.
-If your tree sequence already uses discrete, 0-based integer positions, leaving the default transform will produce off-by-one coordinates in the VCF.
-Supply an explicit ``position_transform`` (for example, add 1 after rounding) or use the ``"legacy"`` option to shift to 1-based coordinates.
+Most VCF tools cannot deal with a POS value of 0.
+If your tree sequence contains a site with position 0, this will likely cause an error.
 :::

 Internally, the coordinates used in the VCF output are obtained by applying